-Today’s marketing teams have no shortage of business questions they want to solve, yet they run into all kinds of challenges when trying to make AI a reality.
-One of them is wanting to democratize the use of AI and data but unable to do so due to a lack of knowledge and transparency around how AI-based technology works.
+Today’s marketing teams have no shortage of business questions they want to solve.
+However, they run into all kinds of challenges when trying to make AI a reality.
+One of them is wanting to democratize the use of AI and data.
+They are unfortunately unable to do so due to a lack of knowledge and transparency around how AI-based technology and AI tools work.

-This blog post will introduce a few key AI and machine learning concepts for non-technical readers, with concrete examples of how they relate to marketing use cases and challenges.
+This first article introduces key marketing AI concepts.
+It also provides concrete examples of how these concepts relate to marketing use cases and challenges.

 Machine Learning for Marketing

-As seen in the graph above, machine learning is a subset of AI which involves AI systems performing a specific task without being explicitly programmed to do so with rule-based instructions.
+As mentioned above, ML is a subset of AI.
+It involves AI systems performing a specific task without being explicitly programmed to do so with rule-based instructions.
 Instead, those rules are inferred or “learned” from the previously collected data, thus the term machine learning.

-To illustrate the difference between standard AI and machine learning in marketing, let’s take the example of churn prediction — trying to anticipate when a customer is going to churn in order to try to retain them.
-While a standard AI algorithm can still analyze vast amounts of customer behavior data and generate a churner profile, the marketers and/or data experts using it would need to rely on their own knowledge of the business and essentially hand-code rules that determine how exactly the different factors in the data impact whether a customer is likely to churn or not.
+A standard AI algorithm can indeed analyze vast amounts of customer behavior data and generate a churner profile.
+The marketers and/or data experts using it, though, would need to rely on their own knowledge of the business and essentially hand-code rules that determine how exactly the different factors in the data impact whether a customer is likely to churn or not.

-With machine learning, the marketing and data experts still need to determine which factors, or “features” may impact the likelihood of a customer to churn, but the algorithm automatically selects the optimal way to combine these factors.
+ML requires marketing and data experts to identify which elements may affect a customer's likelihood to churn.
+These elements, known as "features," are then combined in the optimal way by the algorithm.
 In other words, you "train" a model.
-The key question is: based on my data, what is the best rule I can create to solve my business problem?
+The key question is: Based on my data, what is the best rule I can create to solve my business problem?

-So where does deep learning, or DL, fit into all of this?
+What is the role of deep learning in marketing?
 A DL algorithm is able to learn hidden patterns from the data by itself, combine them together, and build much more efficient decision rules.
-That’s why it can deal with problems that a human brain could not understand - all the value of deep learning is this automatic pattern identification capability.
-This means handling more complex problems, such as understanding concepts in images, videos, texts, sounds, time series, and all other unstructured data you can think of.
+That’s why it can deal with problems that a human brain could not understand.
+All the value of deep learning is this automatic pattern identification capability.

 Natural Language Processing (NLP)

-Natural language processing, or NLP, consists of a series of processes and techniques that bridges the gap between human language and computer understanding, making it easier to process words and phrases to use for statistical analysis, machine learning algorithms, and deep learning.
-Deep learning especially makes it possible to create conversational AI agents that effectively interact with your customer base or create context for communicating with them.
+Natural language processing (NLP) is a set of processes and techniques that create a link between human language and computer understanding.
+It makes it easier for computers to process words and phrases for statistical analysis, ML algorithms, and deep learning.
+Deep learning enables us to create conversational AI agents.
+These agents can effectively interact with customers, or create contexts for communication.

 Automated Machine Learning (AutoML)

-At this larger scale, it’s no longer AutoML, but augmented analytics, which has the potential to impact the entire process and empower marketing teams to scale data efforts and implement AI solutions at a larger scale.
+At this larger scale, it’s no longer AutoML.
+Augmented analytics has the potential to impact the entire process.
+It can empower marketing teams to scale data efforts and implement AI solutions at a larger scale.